 CAMPING AT THIRD LAKE

-After briefly discussing potential group campsites over a map, we started moving toward our final destination for the day.
+After briefly discussing potential group campsites over a map, we started moving toward Third Lake.
 I decided that it would be a good idea to try and pass a few more hikers on the way up to lock down a good site for our group.
-From this point on, the trail is much more straight forward, having only one marked trail junction (mile 4.5, 9985 feet elevation) prior to reaching first lake.
-This junction serves as an alternate route to Black lake, but even backpackers heading in that direction are better off hiking the main trail to enjoy the remarkable views of vibrant glaciated Lake water surrounded by beautifully forested landscapes and Temple Crag's monumental northern face as its centerpiece.
+From this point on, the trail is much more straight forward, having only one marked trail junction (mile 4.5, 9985 feet elevation) prior to reaching First Lake.
+This junction serves as an alternate route to Black lake, but even backpackers heading in that direction are better off hiking the main trail to enjoy the remarkable views of vibrant glaciated Lake water surrounded by beautifully forested landscapes and Temple Crag's monumental north face as its centerpiece.

 REACHING THE PALISADE GLACIER

 Finally at 7:25 AM, the winds died and we started for Sam Mack Meadow, a gorgeous grassy glacier spillway nestled below Sam Mack Lake.
 Just under a mile from camp, we came to another seemingly impassable river crossing and followed the creek further north to get across.
 In late summer and fall, a series of switchbacks bring you up to the meadow where the trail to the Palisade Glacier continues up the Southern moraine.
 In our case, the entire slope was covered in hard packed snow.
 I took the direct path where I was presented with a steep slope while David and Victor opted for the traditional route in order to check out the meadow.

 Photo by David Richard (@drpeak2peek)